 Also playing a role in treating patients with renal failure are interventional radiologists.
 Revascularization with angioplasty has gained popularity as a treatment to improve or stabilize renal function.
 Of these patients, approximately 40 percent have seen an improvement.
 As awareness of the benefits and the relatively low risk of angioplasty becomes more understood in the medical community, the use of this treatment will more than likely increase.

-In chronic renal failure, patients need regular hemodialysis to perform the kidney’s job of excreting toxic waste products from the body, to maintain acid-base balance, maintain electrolytes and fluid levels.
-These dialysis catheters perform a very important role of allowing long term dialysis until the peripheral AV Fistula matures.
-In certain cases, chronic diaysis catheters or permacaths are the only viable access site for long term dialysis.
-Thus saving and extending lives of many patients.
+In chronic renal failure, patients need regular hemodialysis to perform the kidney’s job of excreting toxic waste products from the body, maintaining acid-base balance, and maintaining electrolytes and fluid levels.
+These dialysis catheters perform a very important role in allowing long-term dialysis until the peripheral AV Fistula matures.
+In certain cases, chronic diaysis catheters or permacaths are the only viable access site for long-term dialysis.
+Thus saving and extending the lives of many patients.

 READY TO GIVE YOURSELF A BETTER CARE?